-The camping CPAP problem (and the solution)
+The CPAP camping problem (and the solution)

 Step 1: Know your machine's actual power draw